aakashkardam/Finding_Lane_Lines_Udacity_Project_1/writeup_template.md

 6) Wrote additional function instead of changing the draw_lines function for averaging and extrapolating the lines obtained through Hough transform.
 7) At last, display the averaged-extrapolated lines on the original image as annotations aand visually compare how precise they are.
-![Detected Lanes Annotated on the Original Image](Annotated_Lanes_Image.jpg)
+![Detected Lanes Annotated on the Original Image](Annotated_Lanes_Image.jpg) Fig. Detected Lanes Annotated on the Original Image

 ## How did I modify the draw_lines function to compute average and extrapolation?
 I ended up writng another helper function on my own to do the same.
 I started with two empty lists: left\_lane and right\_lane.
 Now I iterate over the lines obtained from the Hough transform and use numpy.polyfit() function to linearly fit the lines and get the line parametres like slope and intercepts(m,b) of all the lines.
 If the slope is negative, I append these paramters in the left\_lane list and similarly to the right\_lane list if the slope is positive.
 It makes sense because in the image frame, the y-axis is inverted and therefore if we march on the left lane we are moving in positive-x and negative-y direction and hence the slope should be negative and vice versa.